The Voice Teens (Philippine TV series) season 1: Live shows

-The live shows started airing on July 15, 2017.
-Unlike the previous seasons of The Voice of the Philippines and The Voice Kids, it is being held in the ABS-CBN studios at Quezon City instead of the Newport Performing Arts Theater at the Resorts World Manila in Newport City, Pasay.
+The live shows began airing on July 15, 2017.
+Unlike the previous seasons of The Voice of the Philippines and The Voice Kids, it was held in the ABS-CBN studios at Quezon City instead of the Newport Performing Arts Theater at the Resorts World Manila in Newport City, Pasay.

-The public is only allowed to vote once per mobile number per team.
+The public was only allowed to vote once per mobile number per team.
 New to this season is the online voting through Google Philippines.
 By typing the keyword Voice Teens Vote in the search box, clickable photos of the artists that had performed for that day will show up in the search results page; one Google account is entitled to one vote per team only.

-The first live show follows the voting format of the third season of The Voice Kids.
-After the performance of the three artists per team, the public gets to vote on who should advance to the semifinals.
-Voting was done during the commercial break and closes once the show goes back.
-The artist with the highest public votes advances to the semifinals.
-Meanwhile, the coach picks the other artist that will move on to the semifinals, similar to the second season of The Voice of the Philippines.
+The first live show followed the voting format of the third season of The Voice Kids.
+After the performance of the three artists per team, the public got to vote on who should advance to the semifinals.
+Voting was done during the commercial break and closed once the show goes back.
+The artist with the highest public votes advanced to the semifinals.
+Meanwhile, the coach picked the other artist that moved on to the semifinals, similar to the second season of The Voice of the Philippines.

-The semifinals feature a scoring system somewhat similar to the second season of The Voice of the Philippines.
+The semifinals featured a scoring system somewhat similar to the second season of The Voice of the Philippines.
 Following the performance of the two artists per team, the public gets to vote on who should advance to the finals.
-Voting was done during the commercial break and closes once the show goes back.
+Voting was done during the commercial break and closed once the show goes back.
 After all performances of the night, the coaches give their artists a score from 0 to 100 points.
 The coaches are not allowed to give the same scores to the artists.

 The combined average is 50% public votes and 50% coach votes.

 Week 1 (July 15 & 16)

-The top eight artists coming from the results of the public votes and coach's choice will advance to the semifinals.
+The top eight artists came from the results of the public votes and coach's choice advanced to the semifinals.

 The top twelve artists performed on Saturday and Sunday, July 15–16, 2017, with the results at the end of each show.

 Week 2: Semifinals (July 22 & 23)

-The top four artists, one per team, coming from the results of the combined public and coach votes will advance to the finals.
+The top four artists, one per team, coming from the results of the combined public and coach votes advanced to the finals.